-More surf for Rincon, Puerto Rico.
+More weak swells and smaller surf in Rincon, Puerto Rico.

 Using Automated Forecast Tools: